ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 ## RESULTS AND DISCUSSION
 ### Principal component analysis (PCA) shows a clear separation between treatment and control
-PCA revealed a clear separation between UV-C treated and control vascular tissue samples of _Arabidopsis thaliana_ (**Figure 1**).
+PCA revealed a clear separation between UV-treated and control vascular tissue samples of _Arabidopsis thaliana_ (**Figure 1**).
 The first principal component (PC1) explained 94% of the total variance, while the second principal component (PC2) explained 2%, indicating that the main source of variation was due to UV-C treatment.
 The clear separation between the UV-C treated samples ('t1–'t3) and the control samples ('c1–'c3) along PC1 indicates distinct transcriptional profiles between the two conditions.
 Hence, the PCA result confirms that UV-C exposure induces significant transcriptional reprogramming in the vascular tissues, likely involving stress-responsive, DNA repair, and antioxidant pathways (Berkowitz et al. 2021), thereby providing a solid basis for subsequent differential expression and pathway enrichment analyses to identify specific genes and molecular pathways responsive to UV-C stress.

 <img width="700" height="600" alt="PCA_plot1" src="https://github.com/user-attachments/assets/43cc4392-bccc-4ff1-8898-fc6eb1322c59" />

-###### Figure 1: Principal component analysis showing the clustering of UV-C treated samples compared to control
+###### Figure 1: Principal component analysis showing the clustering of UV-treated samples compared to the control

 ### UV stress induced significant transcriptional differences in differentially expressed genes (DEGs)
-Apart from filtering the top 100 DEGs, a heatmap of the top 20 DEGs was generated to visualize the transcriptional differences between UV-C treated and control vascular tissues of _A. thaliana_ (**Figure 2**).
+Apart from filtering the top 100 DEGs, a heatmap of the top 20 DEGs was generated to visualise the transcriptional differences between UV-treated and control vascular tissues of _A. thaliana_ (**Figure 2**).
 The heatmap shows two distinct clusters corresponding to the experimental groups.
-The UV-C treated samples ('t1–'t3) grouped together and displayed predominantly higher expression levels (red) compared to the control samples ('c1–'c3) which formed a separate cluster with lower expression values (blue).
+The UV-treated samples ('t1–'t3) grouped and displayed predominantly higher expression levels (red) compared to the control samples ('c1–'c3), which formed a separate cluster with lower expression values (blue).

 This clear clustering pattern is consistent with the PCA results, confirming the strong differential gene expression response induced by UV-C exposure.
-The upregulated genes in the UV-treated samples may be involved in UV-protective mechanisms such as DNA repair, oxidative stress defense, and secondary metabolite biosynthesis—processes commonly activated under UV stress conditions.
+The upregulated genes in the UV-treated samples may be involved in UV-protective mechanisms such as DNA repair, oxidative stress defence, and secondary metabolite biosynthesis—processes commonly activated under UV stress conditions.
 Conversely, the downregulated genes in the control samples likely represent pathways suppressed by UV exposure, possibly linked to normal growth and metabolic activities that are not prioritised under stress.

 Hence, the heatmap demonstrates that UV-C stress triggers a coordinated transcriptional reprogramming in the vascular tissues, resulting in the distinct upregulation of stress-responsive genes and the downregulation of non-essential pathways.
 These patterns provide a molecular basis for understanding how the vascular system of _A. thaliana_ adapts to UV-induced damage and maintains physiological stability under abiotic stress conditions.

-Furthermore, a volcano plot was generated to visualize the overall distribution of DEGs between UV-C treated and control vascular tissues of Arabidopsis thaliana (**Figure 3**).
+Furthermore, a volcano plot was generated to visualise the overall distribution of DEGs between UV-treated and control vascular tissues of Arabidopsis thaliana (**Figure 3**).
 Each point represents an individual gene, plotted according to its log₂ fold change (x-axis) and statistical significance (–log₁₀ p-value, y-axis).

 The plot shows a large number of significantly regulated genes (adjusted p < 0.05), highlighted in red.
 Genes with positive log₂ fold change values are upregulated under UV-C treatment, while those with negative values are downregulated relative to the control.
-The clear asymmetry and wide spread of significant points along both directions indicate that UV-C exposure triggers substantial transcriptional reprogramming in the vascular tissues, involving both activation and repression of numerous genes.
+The clear asymmetry and widespread significant points along both directions indicate that UV-C exposure triggers substantial transcriptional reprogramming in the vascular tissues, involving both activation and repression of numerous genes.

 Notably, several genes exhibited more than 4-fold changes in expression, underscoring strong UV-induced responses.
 These genes likely participate in photoprotective and stress-response pathways, including DNA repair, oxidative stress mitigation, and secondary metabolism.
 The volcano plot thus provides a comprehensive overview of the extent and magnitude of transcriptional alterations driven by UV-C treatment, reinforcing the PCA and heatmap findings that demonstrated distinct expression patterns between the treated and control groups.